Fact-checked by the ZeroinDaily editorial team

 Is Async Collaboration More Than Just Video Playback?

-Yes — and this is where Loom vs Claap comparisons most often miss the point.
 Recording and sharing a video is table stakes.
 The real differentiator is what happens after the video is watched.

 Loom supports timestamp-based comments and emoji reactions on any recording.
 Viewers can leave a comment tied to a specific moment in the video, which the creator receives as a notification.
-This model works well for one-directional feedback loops — a manager reviewing a demo, for example.
+This model works well for one-directional feedback loops, a manager reviewing a demo, for example.

 Claap extends this with threaded timestamp comments, allowing a full conversation to happen at a specific point in the recording.
 Multiple team members can reply within the same thread without the conversation becoming a flat list.
 For design reviews, sales call debriefs, or engineering walkthroughs, this structure significantly reduces the back-and-forth required to resolve a single question.